House GOP leaders struggle to resolve standoff over social issues in defense bill - KTVZ

 By Melanie Zanona, Haley Talbot, Lauren Fox and Clare Foran, CNN

 Conservatives have demanded amendment votes on a number of contentious issues, touching on everything from abortion to transgender rights to Ukraine funding.
-For now, there still isn’t a resolution on how leaders will handle those demands, which threaten to alienate moderate Republicans as well as Democrats.
+There still is not a resolution for how leaders will handle those demands, which threaten to alienate moderate Republicans as well as Democrats.

+The fate of the stalled defense bill now comes down to negotiations between House GOP leaders and conservative hardliners – a familiar dynamic for the Republican majority.

+GOP Rep. Mike Rogers, the chairman of the House Armed Services Committee, said he didn’t know where things stood with the bill because talks are “all being done between leadership and Freedom Caucus.”

 The fight over amendments has once again put House Speaker Kevin McCarthy in a tough spot and underscores the challenge of maintaining unity in a fractious majority that holds only a narrow margin of control.